 Hair and scalp disorders misdiagnosed in African Americans: A higher than average

-percentage of misdiagnoses of hair or scalp disorders seem to occur in African...read more »
+percentage of misdiagnoses of hair or scalp disorders seem to...read more »

 Post-concussive brain injury often misdiagnosed: A study found that soldiers who had